poppitypopper/ising-model/README.md

 _An implementation of the Ising Model in Python.
 This project has been made following several tutorials in Statistical Mechanics and Computational Methods._

 ## Project overview
 The Ising Model is used to model the behaviour of interacting particles.
-In this specific project it has been used to model the energy of a system consisting of spin-up and sping-down particles.
+Here it has been used to model the energy of a system consisting of spin-up and sping-down particles.
 In this model, the energy of a particle in a system is taken to be a function of the spins of the particles in it's neighbourhood.
 What the simulation below aims to show is that in a temperature bath (T), there is an equilibrium state where the total energy of the system stabilises.

 ## Explaining The Code